-Each year, nine million children and youth rely on the essential services provided by CAPHC member organizations.
-As a national organization, CAPHC is uniquely positioned to influence system-wide change, advocating for the very best child and youth healthcare.
-Today CAPHC is influencing decision makers and empowering healthcare providers with accessible policy and research.
+Each year, millions of children and youth rely on the essential services delivered by CAPHC member organizations.
+As a national association, CAPHC is uniquely positioned to influence system-wide change, leveraging the subject matter expertise of members to advocate for the very best health services for our children and youth.

 The Canadian Association of Paediatric Hospitals (CAPH) was co-founded in 1968 by the leaders of the Children’s Hospitals in Canada.
 Over the subsequent three decades, many child and youth healthcare organizations across Canada underwent fundamental operational and structural changes creating a new landscape of healthcare delivery for children, youth and families.

-To better respond to these emerging healthcare challenges, CAPHC was established and incorporated in 2001 through a transformative process of organizational renewal of the Canadian Association of Paediatric Hospitals.
+To better respond to these emerging healthcare challenges, CAPH evolved to become the Canadian Association of Paediatric Health Centres (CAPHC) in 2001.